Four in the Morning (TV series)

 Four in the Morning is a Canadian television comedy-drama series, which premiered on CBC Television on August 26, 2016.
 Starring Lola Tash, Michelle Mylett, Daniel Maslany and Mazin Elsadig, the series focuses on four friends in their 20s who regularly get together at 4 a.m.

-The series was produced by Serendipity Point Films, on a low budget model of $300,000 per episode.
+The series was produced by Robert Lantos's Serendipity Point Films, on a low budget model of $300,000 per episode.
 The series was not renewed for a second season.

 Development

 Creator and show-runner Ira Parker wrote the pilot script, which was meant to feel like a play, when he was in graduate school c.
 2011.
-He had a season mapped out in his mind, and loosely based some of the characters and storylines on his own experiences.
-Parker was surprised that CBC picked up the show with its sex scenes, drug use and profanity, and that the public broadcaster allowed them to make the show without creative limitations.
+He had a season mapped out in his mind and loosely based some of the characters and storylines on his own experiences.
+Parker was surprised that CBC picked up the show with its sex scenes, drug use, and profanity, and that the public broadcaster allowed them to make the show without creative limitations.

 Parker wrote all the episodes, then spent a week with playwright Daniel Goldfarb refining the scripts for the season.